OpenTrafficScience/open-traffic-science-web/content/blog/scope/index.md

 ---
 title: Why we initiate open traffic science?
-summary: Scope of open traffic science
+summary: The motivation behind launching open traffic science and the way we make this community sustainable.
 date: 2024-09-28
 design:
   spacing: